craigbuckler/html5-export/plan.md

 2. Use a PDF library to draw directly on to a document.

-Effectively, you're positioning text and lines on paper.
+This is flexible because you're positioning text and lines on paper.
 It's hard work do to anything complex.
 I tried several libraries to convert tables and SVGs; it was difficult and the results were variable.

 Little choice between these two extremes.